 Declutter at the Speed of Life

-This post is all about decluttering your life instead.
 I am a major declutterer.
 I love it.
 It’s an odd passion of mine but I love spending a Saturday or Sunday just going through boxes and getting rid of things and making space for new things.

 As a Londoner who spends a lot of time exploring many different lifestyles, from zero-waste to feminism, decluttering is another to add to the neatened pile.